Lyudmila Zykina

 Lyudmila Georgievna Zykina (Людми́ла Гео́ргиевна Зы́кина; 10 June 1929 – 1 July 2009) was a national folk singer of Russia.

 She was born in Moscow and joined the Pyatnitsky Choir in 1947.
 Her surname is derived from the Russian word for "loud" ("зычный").
 Beginning in 1960 she performed solo.
 She befriended Ekaterina Furtseva, the powerful Minister of Culture of the Soviet Union, and was reputed to be a favourite singer of Leonid Brezhnev.
 It is known she was a particular favourite of both Kim Il-sung and his son Kim Jong-il, performing in Pyongyang six times at the invitation of the Kims.
 It was also reported that Kim Jong-il was so fond of Zykina that he invited her to Pyongyang in 2008 in hopes that her performance would help him recover from illness.
 Olga Voronets was considered Zykina's main rival.

 Among Zykina's many honors were the Lenin Prize (1970) and Order of Lenin (1979) as well as the titles of People's Artist of the USSR (1973) and Hero of Socialist Labour (1987).
 According to Dmitri Shostakovich, Zykina was "more than a brilliant interpreter, she was a coauthor, co-creator of composers".

 Her signature songs include Techot Volga and Orenburgskii platok.
 The asteroid 4879 Zykina is named after her.

-Lyudmila Zykina died on 1 July 2009 after suffering a heart attack.
+Illness and death

+The singer suffered from severe diabetes for many years.
+In 2007, she underwent major hip replacement surgery.
+As a result of complications from diabetes, Zykina developed acute cardiorenal failure.
+On June 25, 2009, she was admitted to intensive care in serious condition; a few days before her death she suffered a heart attack, and on July 1, 2009, she died at the age of 80.

+The farewell ceremony for Lyudmila Zykina was held on July 3 at the P. I. Tchaikovsky Concert Hall in Moscow.
+The funeral service took place on July 4 at the Cathedral of Christ the Savior.
+With military honors, the singer was buried that same day at Novodevichy Cemetery in Moscow.